Beta-Caryophyllene Effects: What Are the Beta-Caryophyllene Benefits?

 BCP has shown a significant result on animal models (mice) of inflammatory and neuropathic pain by interacting with your endocannabinoid system.7 Unlike other traditional medicines long term pain treatment is possible in BCP without the need for higher dosage.

 BCP interacts with cannabinoids and terpenes to enhance the overall effect, known as the entourage effect.
+The interaction between THC + beta-caryophyllene can help to prevent gastric issues and counteract its psychoactivity.

 The interaction of CBD+ Beta-Caryophyllene can be a potential adjunctive treatment for substance abuse/addiction.